adobe/aquarium-bait/README.md

 ##### 2. Load the images

-The docker images can't be used directly from disk and need to be loaded to the docker in order from base os to the target image:
+The docker images can't be used directly from disk and need to be loaded to the docker in order from base os to the target image (order is important, because the images contains only their own layers and will rely on registry to have the parent ones):
 ```
 $ docker load -i out/docker/ubuntu2004-VERSION/ubuntu2004.tar
-$ docker load -i out/docker/ubuntu2004-python3-VERSION/ubuntu2004-python3.tar
+$ docker load -i out/docker/ubuntu2004-build-VERSION/ubuntu2004-build.tar
-$ docker load -i out/docker/ubuntu2004-python3-ci-VERSION/ubuntu2004-python3-ci.tar
+$ docker load -i out/docker/ubuntu2004-build-ci-VERSION/ubuntu2004-build-ci.tar
 ```

-And now you will be able to see that the `docker ps` contains those versioned images.
+And now you will be able to see that the `docker images` contains those versioned images.
 All of them will have `aquarium/` prefix so you quickly can distinguish the loaded images from your own.

 ##### 3. Run the container

 Docker will take care about the images and will not modify them, but will allow you to run the container like that:
 ```
-$ docker run --rm -it aquarium/ubuntu2004:VERSION
+$ docker run --rm -it aquarium/ubuntu2004-build-ci:VERSION
 ```

 Of course you can mount volumes, limit the amount of resources for each container and so on - just